The Five People You Meet in Heaven

 The Five People You Meet In Heaven is a 2003 novel by Mitch Albom.
-It follows the life and death of a ride mechanic named Eddie (inspired by Albom's uncle), who is killed in an amusement park accident and sent to heaven, where he encounters five people who had a significant impact on him while he was alive.
+It follows the life and death of a ride mechanic named Eddie (inspired by Albom's uncle), who is killed in an amusement park accident and sent to heaven, where he encounters five people who had a significant impact on him while he was alive (or someone on whom his life had a significant impact).
 It was published by Hyperion and remained on the New York Times Best Seller list for 95 weeks.

 Plot

 On his 83rd birthday, amusement park ride mechanic Eddie is killed in an accident when a ride breaks down.
-During the accident, he makes a desperate attempt to save a little girl Annie's life.
+During the accident, he makes a desperate attempt to save the life of a little girl named Annie.

 Eddie arrives in Heaven, where he meets "the Blue Man."
 The Blue Man explains that Eddie is about to journey through Heaven's five levels, meeting someone who has had a significant impact upon his life or someone on whom his life had a significant impact.
 Eddie asks why the Blue Man is his first person, and he informs Eddie that, when Eddie was very young, he caused the car accident that killed him.
 From this, Eddie learns his first lesson: there are no random events in life and all individuals and experiences are connected in some way.

 Eddie meets his former captain from the army, who reminds Eddie of their time together as prisoners of war in a forced labor camp in the Philippines.
 Their group burned the camp during their escape and Eddie, while running away, remembers seeing a shadow move in one of the huts.
 The Captain confesses that he shot Eddie in the leg to prevent Eddie from chasing the shadow into the fire.
 This saved Eddie's life despite leaving him with a lifelong severe limp.
 Eddie then learns how the Captain died: he stepped on a land mine that would have killed all the men had he not set it off.